-There are two kinds of 1/0 delimiters meaningful to an 1/0 user on input.
-These are the break characters and the read delimiters which are established by means of the setdelim call (see BF.1.09). Α break character is meaningful only to a character-oriented device, and serves three functions: it delimits physical interrupts, canonicalization and erase-and-kill processing.
+There are two kinds of I/O delimiters meaningful to an I/O user on input.
+These are the break characters and the read delimiters which are established by means of the setdelim call (see BF.1.06). character is meaningful only Α break to a character-oriented device, and serves three functions: it delimits physical interrupts, canonicalization and erase-and-kill processing.
 A break character is an interrupt delimiter in that it is recognized by the GIOC and causes an immediate interrupt.
-A break character is an erase-and-kill delimiter in that its presence permits erase and kill processing (see BC.2.03) to t = 1place over all characters received since the preceding bree character.
-A break character is a canonicalization delimiter in that its presence permits canonicalization (see BC.2.02) to take all received over elements since the preceding place delimiter.
-For certain canonicalization devices (e.g., typewriters), the new-line character is the default break character.
+A break character is an erase-and-kill delimiter in that its presence permits erase and kill processing (see BC.2.03) to take place over all characters received since the preceding break character.
+A break character is a canonicalization delimiter in that its presence permits canonicalization (see BC.2.02) to take place over all elements received since the preceding canonicalization delimiter.
+For certain devices (e.g., typewriters), the new-line character is the default break character.
 In addition, whether established as a break character or not, the new-line character always delimits canonicalization and erase-and-kill processing.